ellisonleao/magictools/README.md

 * [Irrlicht](http://irrlicht.sourceforge.net/) -  open source high performance realtime 3D engine written in C++.
 * [JPCT](http://www.jpct.net/) - jPCT is a 3D engine for desktop Java and Google's Android.
-* [Lumberyard](https://aws.amazon.com/pt/lumberyard/) - Amazon Lumberyard is a free AAA game engine deeply integrated with AWS and Twitch – with full source.
+* [Lumberyard](https://aws.amazon.com/pt/lumberyard/) - Amazon Lumberyard is a free AAA game engine deeply integrated
 * [ODE](http://www.ode.org/) - ODE is an open source, high performance library for simulating rigid body dynamics.
 * [Ogre3D](http://www.ogre3d.org/) -  is a scene-oriented, real-time, flexible 3D rendering engine (as opposed to a game engine) written in C++.
 * [Panda3D](https://www.panda3d.org/) - a framework for 3D rendering and game development for Python and C++ programs.